-For some doctors in third world nations, it may be hard to warrant in their diagnosis the difference between a virus and a bacterial infection – as pneumonia and strep throat.
-As a result, they prescribe most of their patients with antibiotics, forming a culture of people taking antibiotics for the least thing, as is the case in India.
+For some doctors in third world nations, it may be hard to warrant in their diagnosis the difference between a virus and a bacterial infection – like pneumonia and strep throat.
+As a result, they prescribe most of their patients with antibiotics, forming a culture of people taking antibiotics as the first line of defense, as is the case in India.
 The problem is antibiotics can kill off some of the good bacteria in the process of eliminating bad ones, forming a resistance.

 This resistance to antibiotics over time can cause something known as the “super-bug,” which some experts feel may be a bit too alarmist.
 Super-bugs are bacteria that become resistant to antibiotics.
-It’s important to understand that the-bacteria becomes resistant- and not our bodies; It is a natural phenomenon that living species such as bacteria mutilate and undergo genetic changes throughout their lifetime to adapt.
+It’s important to understand that it is the bacteria that becomes resistant – and not our bodies; it is a natural phenomenon that living species such as bacteria mutilate and undergo genetic changes throughout their lifetime to adapt.
 Therefore, taking antibiotics is not forbidden.